-Note: This degree is substantially aligned to the UNM Paramedic Bachelor's degree.
-It is highly recommended that students who plan to transfer to a Bachelor's degree program complete the BIOL 225 Human Anatomy and Physiology I/BIOL 226 Human Anatomy and Physiology Il course seguence.
-Please consult the most current UNM catalog for program details.
+Note: It is highly recommended that students who plan to transfer to a Bachelor's degree program complete the BIOL 225 Human Anatomy and Physiology I/BIOL 226 Human Anatomy and Physiology II course sequence.
+Please consult the University Catalog of your choice for program details.